Last Updated on July 4, 2020 by Editorial Team

 In an interview recorded in 2013, she told about her lifelong struggle with numbers.
 It wasn’t until she was in her 50s that Moore discovered the cause: dyscalculia.
 She claimed that Maths played a great role in her life for shaping her career.

 In her childhood years, she was mostly bullied for being a slow learner.
 She had a tough time paying attention in class and keeping her learning pace with other kids.
 While in elementary school, her parents moved to California from New York, where she has held back a grade due to her poor academics.

 I still was barely scraping by in school, and still without friends.
 There was little in my life which I did well.

-She developed an interest for dancing when she was 17.
-In just few moments, the interest turned into passion.
-This was the Moore’s way of escaping her school and social woes.
-She discovered a dance school near her house that lead the path to her passion.
+She developed an interest in dancing when she was 17.
+In just a few moments, the interest turned into a passion.
+This was Moore’s way of escaping her school and social woes.
+She discovered a dance school near her house that leads the path to her passion.

 Dancing became the center of my life.
 While others won holy cards at school for excellence in scholarship, I was adding another second or two of balance to my arabesque

 Dancing was the turning point of her life.
 Her confidence grew and so does her social skills.
 She stopped cursing herself.
 Her academics also improved greatly.

 While she was in high school, Moore landed a job at a local television studio.
 She was working in the mailroom.
 Two years later, she took a job as a dancing elf in a recurring TV commercial.
 As her face became popular, she took a different role in the industry.
 All these things led to her landing a role on The Dick Van Dyke Show, for which she won the first of six Emmy Awards.